-GRRL offers 1,003 open hours each week between our 32 libraries for an average of 31.43 hours at each location.
+GRRL offers 1,077 open hours each week between our 32 libraries for an average of 33.66 hours at each location.
 In 2016, GRRL offered 989 weekly open hours for an average of 30.91 at each location.
-Three libraries offer extended hours (more than 48 weekly): St. Cloud, Elk River and Buffalo.
-Seven are at the minimum 20-hour weekly level: Belgrade, Eagle Bend, Grey Eagle, Kimball, Richmond, Royalton and Swanville.
+Three libraries offer extended hours (48 or more weekly): St. Cloud, Elk River, and Buffalo.
+In 2022, GRRL extended open hours in 27 locations as a response to community needs following the pandemic.
+Seven libraries are at 23 hours or less: Belgrade, Eagle Bend, Grey Eagle, Kimball, Richmond, Royalton and Swanville.
+None are at the state-mandated minimum level of 20 hours weekly.